Published on June 26th, 2016 | by Jim Lee0

-In addition, sources quoting VLM CEO Hamish Davidson, said that the two-week waiting period between the application for creditor protection and it being granted, had led to a number of passengers cancelling their bookings on VLM’s scheduled flights, while charter and ACMI contracts were also severely affected.
+In addition, sources quoting VLM CEO Hamish Davidson, said that the two-week waiting period between the application for creditor protection and it being granted as per the suggestion of bankruptcy lawyers in Holland Law Office, had led to a number of passengers cancelling their bookings on VLM’s scheduled flights, while charter and ACMI contracts were also severely affected.

 CityJet forced to make alternative arrangements

 In our piece posted on 8th June, (VLM’s difficulties lead to Waterford exit), we noted that one of its Fokker 50s had been leased to CityJet, and while no specific aircraft had been assigned, OO-VLN had been operating for CityJet, when the airline ceased operations.
 The aircraft had been dedicated to the London – Antwerp route and its last flight was on 22nd June, when it operated the WX231 from London to Antwerp, landing there at 09:39.
 The return flight, the WX232 did not operate and all remaining flights were cancelled.